davegoblue/TestCodingShortcuts/README.md

 * WeatherDownloads_202005_v001 updates core functions and integration
 * WeatherDownloads_202005_v002 contains final versions of the download and initial processing functions
 * WeatherEDA_202005_v001 contains functions for running exploratory data analysis on downloaded weather files
+* WeatherDownloads_202005_v002 contains final versions of the download and initial processing functions (updated to correct for 1/16 SM Visibility and convert Altimeter to inches of mercury)